cantaloupe-project/cantaloupe/README.md

 3. Merge into `master`
 4. Push the code: `git push origin master; git push origin release/x.x`
 5. Wait for CI tests to pass
-6. Create the release `.zip` archive with `mvn clean package -DskipTests`
-7. Verify that the `.zip` archive is as expected
-8. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
+6. Tag the release: `git tag -a v{version} -m 'Tag v{version}'`
-9. git push --tags
+7. `git push --tags`
-10. Add the `.zip` archive and change log info to the release tag on GitHub
+8. Add the change log to the release on GitHub
-11. Deploy the updated website (usually not necessary for bugfix releases)
+9. Deploy the updated website (usually not necessary for bugfix releases)
-12. Close the release's GitHub milestone
+10. Close the release's GitHub milestone

 ## License